alimoezzi/minijquery/README.md

 # Commands
 - `npm run clean` - Remove `lib/` directory
 - `npm test` - Run tests with linting and coverage results.
+- `npm debug` - Use it for debugging via devtool.
 - `npm test:only` - Run tests without linting or coverage.
 - `npm test:watch` - You can even re-run tests on file changes!
 - `npm test:prod` - Run tests with minified code.